dollarlint configuration

 Leave include unset to use the built-in JSON, JSONC, JSON5, JSON Lines, YAML, YML, and TOML discovery defaults.
 Set it only when you want to replace that default set with custom discovery globs.

-Discovery, exclude, association, and ignore-file globs are matched against slash-separated paths relative to the validation root.
+Discovery, exclude, association, and ignore-file globs in config are matched against slash-separated paths relative to the config file's directory.
+CLI globs are relative to the validation root.
 A glob without a slash matches basenames at any depth, so *.json matches both package.json and config/settings.json.
 Use slashes when you want to match a particular relative path shape.

 Key Purpose

 includeOptional replacement discovery globs to consider.
+Leave unset for built-in defaults; set to an empty list only to discover no files.
 Repeatable CLI includes replace config includes for that run.

 useDefaultExcludesSkip common VCS, dependency, generated, cache, and virtual environment directories.